microsoft/winget-pkgs/doc/manifest/schema/1.1.0/defaultLocale.md

   <summary>The package license</summary>

   **Required Field**
   This key represents the license governing the use and or distribution for the product.
 This could be an open source license, or a commercial license.
+Please note that a copyright is not considered a license.
+If there is no available information on a product's license, "Proprietary" should be the value in this field.
  </details>

 #### LicenseUrl